 UVI Stretch Film

-Ultra violet film is stretch film with special light discouraging additives that defend it from photographic degeneration in applications where wrapped products are kept outside and are exposed to the elements.
+Ultraviolet film is a stretch film with special light-discouraging additives that defend it from photographic degeneration in applications where wrapped products are kept outside and exposed to the elements.

 VCI Stretch Film

-VCI or Vapor Corrosion Inhibitor stretch film is made specifically for wrapping metal components so they don’t rust.
-This formulation prevents the oxidation of metals and is commonly used to package tools, metal pipes and other metal products or materials.
+VCI, or Vapor Corrosion Inhibitor stretch film, is made specifically for wrapping metal components, so they don't rust.
+This formulation prevents the oxidation of metals and is commonly used for packaging tools, metal pipes, and other metal products or materials.

 Reinforced Stretch Film

-Reinforced stretch films are thick films with especially strong formulations which are used to package and protect extremely heavy loads for transportation and shipping.
-For example, this type of film is commonly used for the palletizing and unitizing of bricks and cinder blocks.
+Reinforced stretch films are thick films with especially strong formulations used to package and protect hefty loads for transportation and shipping.
+For example, this type of film is commonly used for palletizing and unitizing bricks and cinder blocks.

 Vented Stretch Film

-Vented stretch film is commonly utilized in applications where air flow and oxygen needs to be available to the products being packaged.
+Vented stretch film is commonly utilized in applications where airflow and oxygen need to be available for packaged products.
 IE: wrapping pallets of wood, hot bakery items, etc.

 NO Cling Stretch Film